pozitronik/sinner/README.md

 python sin.py --ini="d:\path\custom.ini"
 ```

+## How to handle output videos quality/encoding speed/etc?

+In brief, sinner relies on the `ffmpeg` software almost every time video processing is required, and it's possible to utilize all the incredible powers of `ffmpeg`.
+Use the `--ffmpeg_resulting_parameters` key to control how `ffmpeg` will encode the output video: simply pass the usual `ffmpeg` parameters as the value for this key (remember not to forget enclosing the value string in commas).
+There are some examples:

+* `--ffmpeg_resulting_parameters="-c:v libx264 -preset medium -crf 20 -pix_fmt yuv420p"`: use software x264 encoder (`-c:v libx264`) with the medium quality (`-preset medium` and `-crf 20`) and `yuv420p` pixel format.
+This is the default parameter value.
+* `--ffmpeg_resulting_parameters="-c:v h264_nvenc -preset slow -qp 20 -pix_fmt yuv420p"`: use nVidia GPU-accelerated x264 encoder (`-c:v h264_nvenc`) with the good encoding quality (`-preset slow` and `-qp 20`).
+This encoder is worth to use if it supported by your GPU.
+* `--ffmpeg_resulting_parameters="-c:v hevc_nvenc -preset slow -qp 20 -pix_fmt yuv420p"`: the same as above, but with x265 encoding.
+* `--ffmpeg_resulting_parameters="-c:v h264_amf -b:v 2M -pix_fmt yuv420p"`: the AMD hardware-accelerated x264 encoder (`-c:v h264_amf`) with 2mbps resulting video bitrate (-b:v 2M).
+This should be good for AMD GPUs.

+And so on.
+As you can find, there are a lot of different presets and options for the every `ffmpeg` encoder, and you can rely on the [documentation](https://ffmpeg.org/ffmpeg-codecs.html) to achieve desired results.

+In case, when `ffmpeg` is not available in your system, sinner will gracefully degrade to CV2 library possibilities.
+In that case all video processing features should work, but in a very basic way: only with the software x264 encoder, which is slow and thriftless.

 ## FAQ

 :question: What are the differences between sinner and roop?<br/>
 :exclamation: As said before, sinner has started as a fork of roop.
 They share similar ideas, but they differ in the ways how those ideas should be implemented.
 sinner uses the same ML libraries to perform its magic, but handles them in its own way.
-From a developer's perspective, it has a better architecture (OOP instead of functional approach),
- stricter types handling and more comprehensive tests.
+From a developer's perspective, it has a better architecture (OOP instead of functional approach), stricter types handling and more comprehensive tests.
 From the point of view of a user, sinner offers additional features that Roop currently lacks.

 :question: Is there a NSWF filter?<br/>
 :exclamation: Nope.
 I don't care if you will do nasty things with sinner, it's your responsibility.
 And sinner is just a neutral tool, like a hammer or a knife, it is the responsibility of the user to decide how they want to use it.